 Level death benefit

-Level death benefit policies are straightforward, and it provides a full death benefit from day one of the policy.
+Level death benefit plans are simple because and it provides a 100% death benefit from the first day of the policy.

 It does not require a medical exam, but you must answer some health questions.
 Some company does have a phone interview and they also perform a prescription check and assess cognitive functions.

 Guaranteed issue policies have a graded death benefit (meaning there is a two year waiting period).
 To get a life insurance payout for stroke, you need to live for the first two years before the company will fully cover you for the natural cause of death.

 This policy has a fixed rate that never increases, a death benefit that never decreases, and your coverage stays in force your whole life.

 Stroke as a standalone health condition does not require the use of a guaranteed issue policy unless your stroke was within the last 2 years.
 It is better to apply for guaranteed issue instead until the one or two year period passes, and you become qualified for a level death benefit.

 Additionally, if you had stent placement because of physical impairments due to your stroke and you require a nursing facility or home health care, you will likely need guaranteed issue insurance.